-Through its membership in FOIAonline, the FLRA in 2022 ensured that its FOIA-related technological capabilities complied with DOJ standards.
-In FY 2023, the FLRA will have to choose a new FOIA vendor.
+Through its membership in FOIAonline for FY 2023, the FLRA ensured that its FOIArelated technological capabilities complied with DOJ standards.
+In FY 2024, the FLRA will transition to FOIAXpress, a vendor that is used by many other federal agencies, that has FOIA-related technological capabilities that are compliant with DOJ standards.